SAILResearch/suppmaterial-18-ahsan-ads_provider_libs/README.md

 8. Flurry

 # How to use the understand projects (.udb)?
-Step 1: To use the understand projects, install the SciTools from the following link: https://scitools.com/ Step 2: Open each of the Understand Projects (File -> Open -> Project) Step 3: To visualize the relationship between packages and classes, right click on any of the projects and select the option: Butterfly-Dependency Graph (Right click on any package -> Graphical Views -> Butterfly-Dependency Graph)
+Step 1: To use the understand projects, install the SciTools from the following link: https://scitools.com/ </br>
+Step 2: Open each of the Understand Projects (File -> Open -> Project)</br>
+Step 3: To visualize the relationship between packages and classes, right click on any of the projects and select the option: Butterfly-Dependency Graph (Right click on any package -> Graphical Views -> Butterfly-Dependency Graph)